Phone Calls with Social Anxiety

 Calls you've been putting off

 That call about the overcharge on your bill.
 The appointment you need to reschedule.
 The follow-up you've been dreading.
-Text Mio the details and it's handled — no more carrying the weight of an unmade call.
+Starting it is the step that never happens — so let that step not be yours.

 Getting started